Financial-Times/transaction_reader/README.md

 ## Running locally
 _How can I run it_

+1. Download and install local DynamoDB: http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html

+2. Start it running

-1. Run the tests and install the binary:
+3. Run the tests and install the binary:

         govendor sync
         govendor test -v -race
         go install

-2. Run the binary (using the `help` flag to see the available optional arguments):
+4. Run the app binary (using the `help` flag to see the available optional arguments):

         $GOPATH/bin/transaction_reader [--help]